funfetti/nzc-tab-visibility/README.md

 # Net Zero Cloud - Permission Sets for Tab Visibility

-Contains two perm sets, one for Starter and one for Growth, that turn on tab visibility for ALL objects.
-You do not need to use both perm sets, just whichever is right for your edition.
+Contains two permission sets, one for Starter and one for Growth, that turn on tab visibility for ALL objects.
+You do not need to use both perm sets, just choose whichever is right for your edition.

 To deploy, you can either

-1) Load the perm sets using SFDX into your org and assign them to the right users.
-A useful command is
+1) Load the perm set using SFDX into your org and assign them to the right users.

 OR